Born this way? Researchers explore the science of gender identity

 That quest has made some transgender people nervous.
 If a "cause" is found it could posit a "cure," potentially opening the door to so-called reparative therapies similar to those that attempt to turn gay people straight, advocates say.
 Others raise concerns about the rights of those who may identify as trans but lack biological "proof."

+"It's an idea that can be wielded against us, depending on the ideology of the user," said Kale Edmiston, a transgender person and postdoctoral scholar at the University of Pittsburgh specializing in neuroimaging.

+Dana Bevan, a transgender woman, psychologist and author of three books on transgender topics, acknowledged the potential manipulation of research was a concern but said, "I don't believe that science can or should hold back from trying to understand what's going on."

 Davis stressed that her study does not seek to produce a genetic test for being transgender, nor would it be able to.
-Instead, she said, she hopes the data will lead to better care for transgender people, who experience wide health disparities compared to the general population (reut.rs/2cyp674).
+Instead, she said, she hopes the data will lead to better care for transgender people, who experience wide health disparities compared to the general population. (reut.rs/2cyp674)

 One-third of transgender people reported a negative healthcare experience in the previous year such as verbal harassment, refusal of treatment or the need to teach their doctors about transgender care, according to a landmark survey of nearly 28,000 people released last year by the National Center for Transgender Equality.